tanerochris/ping-react/_site/index.md

     export default Login;
 ```

-#### props vs state
+#### props and state
 In react the props object is used to pass information from a parent component to a child component.
 Attributes of a component become keys in the props object and the passed values are accessed through these attribute keys.
-In a react class component the prop object is imutable unlike the case of functional components.
+With a react class component the prop object is imutable unlike the case of functional components.
 React class components manage component state by using the state property and setState method to update the state.

 Now we are going to create our SignUp component that will represent the Signup page and authenticate with Facebook Login.

 #### Step 1
-In the _pages_ folder create the file _signup.js_ and type in the following code.
+In the _pages_ folder we create the file _signup.js_ and type in the following code.
 ```markdown
 import axios from 'axios';
 import FacebookLogin from 'react-facebook-login';